jenkinsci/docker-plugin/CONTRIBUTING.md

   Any changes you make must fit in with the existing style that is prevalent within the area in which you are working. i.e. code in the same style that the existing method/class/package uses.
   * If you can't tolerate inconsistencies, submit a cosmetic PR that applies the formatting/whitespace/non-functional changes that you want made.
-  * If in doubt, use 4 spaces for indentation, avoid using tabs, avoid trailing whitespace and make sure every file ends with a newline.
+  * If in doubt, use 4 spaces for indentation, avoid using tabs, avoid trailing whitespace, use unix end-of-line codes (LF, not CR/LF), and make sure every file ends with a newline.
 - Unit tests:
   * Any new functionality must be unit tested.
   * PRs that add unit-tests for existing functionality will be very welcome too.